Where is this walk?

 Fair Snape Fell

-Fair Snape Fell is the highest point in the Forest of Bowland.
-The walk up is straightforward, if at times wet.
-The final section to Parlick is a delight, the walking often accompanied by gliders.
+Fair Snape Fell is one of the highest summits in the Forest of Bowland.
+The circular walk takes you up on to the ‘real’ summit on a good track but the crossing to the trig is through some rough peat hags.
+The final walk on the wide ridge to Parlick is a delight, the walking often accompanied by gliders.

 The Walk

-The one mile between the western summit of Fair Snape Fell and Parlick is the best in the Forest of Bowland (and competes well with the best in the Dales).
-The track is excellent.
-The views south and west impressive and to add to the perfect scene you may be accompanied by hang gliders decorating the skies with their bright colours.
+The one mile between the western summit of Fair Snape Fell and Parlick is the most enjoyable stretch of walking in the Forest of Bowland.
+The track is very good so eyes can be raised to the views around.
+The views south and west over Longridge Fell and towards Pendle Hill are particularly impressive.
+It is why the circular walk is anti clockwise.
+An added attraction is that hang gliders may decorate the skies with their bright colours.
 Sadly I saw little wildlife.
 This is unusual as this is a relatively new and large area of Open Access land.
-As a result this should be encouraging more native species of bird and beast.
+I am hopeful they will arrive.

-The challenge on this walk though is how to showcase this special mile without the remainder seeming to be antclimactic.
+The challenge on this walk though is how to showcase this special mile without the remainder seeming to be anticlimactic.
 The first time I visited the area I simply climbed Parlick, walked up and back but I felt I was missing something.
 This time I included the round of Saddle Fell, the well named Wolf Fell before reaching the ‘real’ summit of Fair Snape Fell.
 The climb up Saddle Fell is on an excellent bridleway.
-However the crossing to Fair Snape is rather a peat hopping challenge.
-It is only an aperitif to the main course which is truly something to savour,
+However the crossing to Fair Snape is a peat hopping challenge, main worse after wet weather.
+However it is only an aperitif to the Parlick ridge which is truly something to savour,

 Recommend

-Visit the large cairn and O/S pillar which is marked Fair Snape Fell to the west of the plateau but it is not the highest point.
+It is worth visiting the large cairn and O/S pillar which is mapped as Fair Snape Fell to the west of the plateau.
+However it is not the highest point.
 This lies half a mile to the north east.

 Navigation Tips on Fair Snape Fell